Bangkok for Digital Nomads

 That's all well and good, but wouldn't it be wonderful if you could run between Lumphini Park and Benchakitti Park without having to cross any roads?
 Well duh-duh-dum duh-duh-dum, you can.

-A little known feature of Bangkok is the raised walkway colloquially known as 'The Green Mile' (or known on Google Maps as the Benchakitti-Lumphini Park Sky Bridge).
+A little known feature of Bangkok is the raised walkway colloquially known as 'The Green Mile' (or known on Google Maps as the Benchakitti-Lumpini Park, Treetop Walk Bridge).
 In the past accessing it from the Sukhumvit end was near impossible unless you knew what you were looking for, but with the development of Benchakitti Forest Park it's now much easier to find.

 The Green Mile is basically a long walkway open only to pedestrians and cyclists that connects the north-west corner of Benchakitti Park to Thanon Witthayu (Wireless Road), a very short distance from Lumphini Park.
 So you can go to Lumphini Park, Benchakitti Park, and Benchakitti Forest Park without having to cross a single road or worry about a single car or motorcycle.